GPB Capital Holdings Fraud Lawsuit

 - GPB Waste Management Fund, LP

 GPB Capital Holdings’ two most significant investment funds are GPB Holdings II and GPB Automotive Portfolio.
 GPB Holdings II and GPB Automotive Portfolio, LP have collectively paid brokers $100.1 million in commissions at a rate of 7.9%.
-Together, the investments funds have raised $1.27 billion ($645.8 million for GPB Holdings II and $622.1 million for GPB Automotive Portfolio), making up the majority of GPB Capital Holdings’ portfolio.
+Together, the investment funds have raised $1.27 billion ($645.8 million for GPB Holdings II and $622.1 million for GPB Automotive Portfolio), making up the majority of GPB Capital Holdings’ portfolio.

 According to the SEC, a private company that has more than $10 million in assets and 2,000 individual investors must file financial statements with the SEC within 120 days (four months) after the end of its fiscal year.
 April 2018 was GPB Capital Holdings’ deadline and the company missed sending the SEC financial reports that were due, according to InvestmentNews.